AP FACT CHECK: Mueller's words twisted by Trump and more

 TRUMP: "We're paying close to 100% on NATO." — remarks Tuesday.

-THE FACTS: The U.S. is not "paying close to 100%" of the price of protecting Europe.
+THE FACTS: The U.S. isn't "paying close to 100%" of the price of protecting Europe.

 NATO has a shared budget to which each member makes contributions based on the size of its economy.
 The United States, with the biggest economy, pays the biggest share, about 22%.